coffee2code/array-partition/README.md

 Use as a general PHP helper:

-1. Include the `array_partition.php` in your code.
+1. Include the `array_partition.php` file in your code.
 2. Use the `c2c_array_partition()` function provided by this script in your own code.

 Use as a WordPress plugin: